Welcome to the Tastes of India Podcast.

 You can even check out my PAGE on Amazon, where you will find my favorite kitchen tools, Appliances, Accessories, and more HERE.

-Disclosure: Bear in mind that some of the links in this post are affiliate links and if you go through them to make a purchase I will earn a small commission.
+Disclosure: Some of the links in this post are affiliate links.
+If you go through them to make a purchase, I will earn a small commission.

 Remember that I link these companies and their products because of their quality and not because of the commission I receive from your purchases.